Albania entry requirements for Turkey passport holders

 Proof of departure from Albania

 Immigration officers at Tirana International Airport routinely ask for a return or onward ticket.
-Have a printed or digital copy ready — they check this before stamping you in.Recommended
+Have a printed or digital copy of your flight booking ready — they rarely check the exact date, but they want to see you plan to leave.Recommended

 Proof of accommodation